hfour/h4bff/docs/README.md

 H4BFF aims to offer some of the benefits and drawbacks from both approaches.

 - Data integrity is easier.
-Multiple h4bff plugins can participate in a single database transaction, and if any of them fails it can signal the entire process to fail.
+Multiple h4bff plugins can participate in a single database transaction, and if any of them fails it can signal the entire transaction to fail.

 - Deployment is easier.
 Its just a single application working with a single database.

 - Performance is simpler to reason about.
 No network latency unless you want it.

 - Separation is easier.
 A plugin can live in a single directory or a single npm package - its models, controllers (services), database migrations, API endpoints and everything it needs to function as a single unit.

-- Because separation is easier, you can choose to separate apps into services when it makes sense to (like e.g. for scaling or data segregation reasons)
+- Although plugins can be more easily be separated into micro-services compared to typical monoliths, scaling is still more painful than in a microservice architecture.
+H4BFF is designed mainly for enterprise software style scaling, where multiple (possibly customized) deployments can run for different clients

 Interested in how this works?
 Check out our [introduction][intro] to get more familiar with the framework's building blocks, then lets look at how we would build a comments plugin in the more